December 15, 2017

 So, whether you believe in the eastern philosophy of energy flow or the western approach of reflexology, one thing is for certain.
 If you spend a lot of time on your feet or work with your hands constantly, your hands and feet will definitely appreciate a reflexology session.

-If you’re curious to learn more and aspire to become a professional massage therapist, enrolling in our massage therapy classes is the perfect opportunity for you.
+If you’re curious to learn more and aspire to become a professional massage therapist, enrolling in our massage therapy school is the perfect opportunity for you.
 Feel free to contact us today.

 Pictured & Author: Robert Campbell : LMT and Massage Therapy Instructor at our massage school in Des Moines